4 Easy DIY Garden Soil Tests to Do Now

 1. Mason Jar Garden Soil Test

 It only takes about twenty-four hours to perform the Mason jar soil test to determine the quality and health of your soil.
-When you understand the structural components that make up your garden soil, you can better determine which types if any of soil amendments you need to add.
-Healthy loamy soil consists of 20% clay, 40% silt, and 40% sand and the Mason jar soil test can test the levels of each of these components in your soil.
+When you understand the structural components that make up your garden soil, you can better determine which types of soil amendments you need to add.
+Healthy loamy soil consists of 20% clay, 40% silt, and 40% sand, and the Mason jar soil test can test the levels of each of these components in your soil.

 Materials

-• One large Mason jar with lid.
+• One large Mason jar with a lid.

 • One small hand shovel.